More taubronar: An African drummer in the archives

 Although his name has not been discovered, a few things are known of the drummer's career at the Scottish court through the royal treasurer's accounts.
 He was first noted in the accounts in December 1504.
 His fee for three months, a quarter, was £4-7s-6d.
 Scots.
 The "More taubronar" appeared at Linlithgow Palace, Stirling Castle and Falkland.

 James IV travelled with this drummer and four Italian minstrels to Dumfries, Eskdale and Peebles in September 1504.
 At Dumfries James IV gave 28 shillings to a musician called "Cloffies" whose "tabroun" drum had been taken by Cuddy Rig, who is identified as a fool and fiddler.
 "Cloffes" was also bought a coat of kersey at Dumfries.
 It is not clear if "Cloffies" (perhaps "Clovis") was the king's African drummer.
-The name does not appear in the accounts again.
+The name does not appear in the royal accounts again, but "Clofois" or "Cloffas" played for the Edinburgh craft of Hammermen in 1502, 1503, and 1505.